Skip to main content

 Even though static files aren’t typically served from FastAPI, if you happen to serve static files, you can take advantage of CDN caching.
 To add CDN caching, enable the CDN setting to cache your static assets on Cloudflare.
 To verify your static files are being cached correctly, request a file and inspect the response headers.
 The cf-cache-status header should be either HIT or MISS.
 MISS should only occur when the file needs to be set or updated in the CDN.
 HIT will be the expected value for most requests.

-If your app consists of mostly endpoints that don’t change often, then you can cache the data from your API endpoints with edge caching.
-This will apply to your entire app and only endpoints with headers disallowing caching will ignored by the edge cache.
+If your app primarily serves endpoints with data that doesn’t change frequently, you can use edge caching to cache the responses.
+This will apply to your entire app, except for endpoints that explicitly include headers preventing caching, which the edge cache will ignore.
 You can prevent caching by updating the endpoint’s response to have a Cache-Control header with the value no-store.

 # main.py